-|Summer||Colonel Bane returned to Texas to recruit and to recover from his Chickamauga wound.
+Colonel John P. Bane returned to Texas to recruit and to recover from his Chickamauga wound.
 He never returned to the regiment.
-Lieutenant Colonel Winkler took command.|
+Lieutenant Colonel Clinton M. Winkler took command of the regiment.

 Battle of Darbytown Road

 The regiment suffered heavy casualties charging Union troops armed with repeating carbines.
-Lieutenant Colonel Winkler took command of the brigade after Brigadier General Gregg was killed and Colonel Bass of the 1st Texas was wounded.
+Lieutenant Colonel Clinton Winkler took command of the brigade after Brigadier General Gregg was killed and Colonel Bass of the 1st Texas was wounded.